 It will be very difficult, but not impossible

-The advent of these changes, the signs of which we are already observing today, will produce inevitable and strong resistance (I am reminded of the battles that today private transport groups are fighting to avoid the growth of companies such as Uber).
-Let's go back to the "Syrian facts" for a moment: the 'war on terrorism' that began in the 90s with the first Gulf War, this search for a "common enemy" is the typical method used by societies that feel their dissolution is close: it is the attempt to unite peoples in the name of a "greater goal", or a "greater good".
-Many people could counter the fear of change by bonding even more with "traditional" nations, for emotional, cultural or practical reasons.
-The point is not to stop them from doing it.
-The point is to allow them, by law, to leave these systems whenever they want, to contribute to different communities and parallel and non-territorial jurisdictions.
+The advent of these changes, the signs of which we are already observing today, will produce inevitable and strong resistance (the battles that private transport groups are fighting today to avoid the growth of companies like Uber).
+Let's go back for a moment to the "Syrian facts": the 'war on terrorism' that began in the 90s with the first Gulf War, this search for a "common enemy" is the typical method used by societies that feel their dissolution is close: it is the attempt to unite people in the name of a "greater goal", or a "greater good".
+Many people could counteract the fear of change by becoming even more attached to “traditional” nations, for emotional, cultural or practical reasons.
+The point is not to prevent them to do it.
+The point is to allow them, by law, to leave these systems whenever they want, to contribute to different communities and parallel, non-territorial jurisdictions.

 This is the biggest challenge facing the new generation of Millennials to completely change the face of this world and hopefully build a better one.